Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 This is the place I’ve lived on Panyu Road for over a year, and I miss it so much.
 If I were visiting again, this is where I’d book a hotel.

-A group of people walk on a city street near a gated entrance, with a small house and trees in the background.
-A sign with "Moving Jack" branding appears in the foreground, suggesting where to stay in Shanghai. -Copyright-moving-jack.com
+A group of people walk in the Former French Concession near a gated entrance, with a small house and trees in the background.

 French Concession